Red Wine and Chocolate is back with an Irish Twist!

-Spend Presidents' Day Weekend in Yakima Valley Wine Country
+Spend St. Patrick's Day Weekend in Yakima Valley Wine Country

-Yakima Valley wineries roll out the red carpet for Red Wine and Chocolate lovers every February.
+Due to winter weather many wineries are celebrating Red Wine and Chocolate a second weekend on March 16-17.
+Yakima Valley wineries roll out the red carpet for Red Wine and Chocolate lovers.
 Winemakers pair delectable confections with their premium red wine, setting the stage for romance in the beautiful Yakima Valley countryside.
-Take the quick trip to the Yakima Valley every Presidents' Day weekend to enjoy wine, chocolate, and each other.

 Red Wine and Chocolate Event Listings